Mahjabin08/movie_recommender_system/readme.md

 #Installation process:
 1. Clone the repository
 2. Install the necessary dependencies using the following command on your terminal:
    a.	$ pip install -r requirements.txt
+3. You need to generate the .pkl files using .ipynb file existing on the repository.
-3. Run the application locally on your system with the following command:
+4. Run the application locally on your system with the following command:
 a.	$ streamlit run app.py
-4. Press ctrl+c to terminate the process
+5. Press ctrl+c to terminate the process

 ##Live demo: